Ihor-Onyshchuk/lemonade/README.md

 'Who Wants to Be a Millionaire?' is an international television game show franchise of British origin.

+You can try play game clicking on demo link or clone for developing or testing purposes

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.